 Variations

 You can split the ice candy base in different containers and add additional ingredients to each mix.
 I don't specify exactly how much of each flavor to add because this recipe is meant to be flexible for you!
-So taste test as you go along to make sure the flavor make is how you want it to taste.
+So taste test as you go along to make sure the flavor is how you want it to taste.

-These are the variations of ice candies I made (included in the recipe card:
+These are the variations of ice candies I made (included in the recipe card):

 - Strawberry: Add some mashed strawberries to the thickened cream and heat the pot a bit more to combine the flavors and integrate the fruit.

 - Ube: I used a few drops of ube extract and mixed everything thoroughly to keep the consistency smooth.
-If I were to make this again (in a future post!), I would use coconut milk instead of cream for a more pronounced flavor.
+If I were to make this again (in a future post!), I would use coconut milk instead of cream for a more pronounced ube flavor.

-- Vanilla: I think vanilla gets often overlooked because it can be boring, but adding a few drops of vanilla extract to the ice candy base elevates the flavor!
+- Vanilla: I think vanilla gets often overlooked because it can be boring, but adding a few drops of vanilla extract to the ice candy base elevates the cream flavor!

 - Other Fruits and Flavors: